 Read more about what forming an LLC means to your business.

 How many members can an LLC have?

 LLCs must have at least one member, but there is usually no restriction on the maximum number of members.
-There is only a restriction on the number of members if your LLC is set up to be taxed as an “S-Corp”.
-An S-Corp or S Corporation is a federal tax election by filing IRS Form 2553 that you can make with the Internal Revenue Service, which may lower the member’s personal tax liability.
+There is only a restriction on the number of members if an LLC elects to be taxed as an “S-Corp”.
+The S-Corp or S Corporation election is a federal tax election with the Internal Revenue Service made by filing IRS Form 2553.
+This election may lower the member’s personal tax liability, but not in all cases.
 Making this election changes the tax status of your existing LLC and limits the membership to 100 members.